Last updated on January 24th, 2020 at 05:23 pm

-We see brown pelicans along South Florida beaches all the time, but white pelicans are another story.
+We see brown pelicans along South Florida beaches all the time, but white pelicans in Florida are another story.
 They are two to three times larger than brown pelicans and they go to extraordinary efforts to get their winter in the sun.
-Thousands migrate to Florida from the mountains and plains of the U.S. northwest – and they fly non-stop!
+Thousands migrate to Florida from the mountains and plains of the U.S. northwest.
 By spring, like all snowbirds, they head north.

 All this means these are the sort of big, dramatic birds that even folks who don’t consider themselves birders will enjoy spotting.

 While not common, you can find white pelicans on both the Gulf and the Atlantic Coast in winter if you know where to look.

 Around Punta Gorda, white pelicans from the Grand Tetons return each winter to an island that serves as a rookery and night-time roost in Charlotte Harbor.
 Called White Pelican Island, it’s a long, long paddle for kayakers and the birds are there primarily at the start and end of a day.
 So locals recommend looking for them in several parks and waterfront locations during the day.

 One recommended vantage point is Placida, an out-of-the-way location far from the Interstate and 25 miles from Punta Gorda — the sort of off-the-beaten-path spot that’s fun to discover.
 It’s located at the start of the causeway to Boca Grande and Gasparilla Island.
 A good place to try is the boat dock at The Fishery restaurant, 13000 Fishery Rd., Placida, or the nearby fishing pier.

 If you’re a kayaker, several outfitters take trips into the adjacent Gasparilla Sound from near here.
 Once, when kayaking from Placida, I saw a formation of some 75 white pelicans fly overhead in October.